-If you’ve ever cringed when your bare toes have come into contact with a freezing floor first thing in the morning, you can probably appreciate how much difference a rug can make to a room.
-As the mercury drops and frost begins to appear on windowpanes, having an extra layer of insulation on the floor can make a world of difference to your comfort level, and your heating bills.
-Here’s how to put together a simple braided rag rug—if you have basic braiding and hand-sewing skills, you can probably make this in a single weekend.
+If you've ever cringed when your bare toes have come into contact with a freezing floor first thing in the morning, you can probably appreciate how much difference a rug can make to a room.
+During wintertime, an extra layer of insulation on the floor can make a world of difference to your comfort level, and your heating bills.
+Here's how to put together a simple braided rag rug—if you have basic braiding and hand-sewing skills, you can probably make this in a single weekend.

 What You’ll Need: